-1 Project Name Lehi - Engineering Target Area N/A Goals Supported Public Facilities and Infrastructure Improvements Needs Addressed Non-Housing Community Development Funding CDBG: \$260,875 Description Street improvements on the west side of, including installation of curb and gutter, sidewalk, ADA ramps, and pavement.
+1 Project Name Lehi Sidewalk Target Area N/A Goals Supported Public Facilities and Infrastructure Improvements Needs Addressed Non-Housing Community Development Funding CDBG: \$290,000 Description Street improvements on the west side of, including installation of curb and gutter, sidewalk, ADA ramps, and pavement.
 Target Date 12/31/2026 Estimate the number and type of families that will benefit from the proposed activities 11 families/27 individuals will directly benefit from this project.
-It will also improve walkability for students attending nearby elementary and high schools.
+It will also improve walkability for the students attending nearby elementary and high schools.
 Location Description West side of 400 East- between Main Street and State Street Planned Activities Install Curb and Gutter, sidewalk and pavement on the west side of 400 East- between Main Street and State Street

-2 Project Name The Curtis Center - Adults with Disabilities
+2 Project Name Curtis Center

 Target Area N/A

-Goals Supported P Public Services
+Goals Supported Public Services

 Needs Addressed Public Services

-Funding CDBG: \$31,864
+Funding CDBG: \$13,852

 Description Services to Adults with Disabilities

 Target Date 06/03/2026

-Estimate the number and type of families that willApproximately 37 LMIbenefit from the proposed activities Approximately 37 LMI individuals will benefit from this project.
-Including 15 Lehi residents.
+Estimate the number and type of families that will benefit from the proposed activities Approximately 37 LMI individuals will benefit from this project.

 Location Description Curtis Center Lehi location: 1238 North 1200 West, Lehi, UT 84043

 Planned Activities Funds will be used to pay for staff wages to facilitate services to adults with disabilities.

-3 Project Name MAG Program Administration

-Target Area Goals Supported Public Facilities and Infrastructure Improvements Public Services Needs Addressed Non-Housing Community Development Public Services Funding CDBG: \$40,000 Description Administration of the CDBG Program.
-Target Date 06/30/2026 Estimate the number and type of families that will benefit from the proposed activities NA Location Description Program staff are located in Orem, UT Planned Activities Administration of the CDBG Program.
+3 Project Name Administration Target Area Goals Supported Public Facilities and Infrastructure Improvements Public Services Needs Addressed Non-Housing Community Development Public Services Funding CDBG: \$40,000 Description Administration of the CDBG Program.
+Target Date 06/30/2026 Estimate the number and type of families that will benefit from the proposed activities NA NA Location Description Program staff are located in Orem, UT Planned Activities Administration of the CDBG Program.